What is PTO: Everything You Need to Know

 PTO is good for employees and ensures that a business has a healthy and productive workforce.
 It can also be used as a tool to recruit good talent into a company.
 Most employers recognize the value of offering PTO.

 If you need help with PTO, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.